1coderookie/Kobra2ProInsights/docs/hardware/other.md

 I got myself one of those "generic" ones which was branded by Sunlu and one from SainSmart which I'll show in the following and mention some pros and cons I personally consider worth mentioning.
 I didn't get the one fromm Creality as it was the narrowest among those offers (width ~47.5cm) - even though it would be sufficient and the printer would fit in there (without the spool holder being mounted to the side), I personally like a bit of additional space as I often get my hands on the hardware anyway and therefore won't need to always take the printer out of the enclosure when choosing a slightly wider tent.

+!!! info "Spool Holder"

+    With the regular sized tents like the ones being shown in the following, you can't use the stock spool holder being mounted to the left side of the frame.
+    However, there's enough space to either put the spool on a custom spool holder you printed and placed next to the printer or you can also mount the spool to the top of the frame.
+The latter isn't really adviseable though, especially if you want to print with high speeds, as the additional and changing weight at the top does have an altering influence on the vibrations.

+---

 ***Sunlu (imho "generic" type of tent)***
 The size of this generic tent style enclosure one is about 55x64x74cm.
 Due to it's height, the enclosure allows the usage of a filament spool holder mounted to the top of the frame.